Woodworking Links

 Cabinet Leg

-A friend of mine needed a replacement leg for Click on this image for a larger viewa cabinet.
+A friend of mine needed a replacement leg for a cabinet.
 He brought me a mock-up which was a cardboard duplicate of the existing leg.
 I first made a glue-up out of Poplar to match the size needed.
 I then generated a cad file using TurboCad and printed out the cad file at a 1:1 ratio.
 This was then glued to the surface of the previously made blank (with spray mount), and cut out with a band saw.

 Check out how they went together here: Table Leg Project